All Episodes

 I guess I didn't get the memo till today.

-Oh, they're not just separated from reality.
+Oh, they're not just separated from reality, they are living a different reality.

 They are projecting a different reality, and they're attempting to tell everybody else, like you, that your reality isn't real.

-Okay, well, let me ask you a quick question, because one thing Obama said yesterday when he's talking about the economy roaring back, and we gotta keep it going.
+Because one thing Obama said yesterday when he's talking about the economy roaring back, and we got to keep it going.

-And one of the things he said, David, that he had to do to keep this recovery going was to eliminate the tax subsidies that the uh oil companies are getting.
+And one of the things he said, David, that he had to do to keep this recovery going was to eliminate the tax subsidies that the oil companies are getting.

-Now, would that help you if Obama raised taxes on big oil?
+Would that help you if Obama raised taxes on big oil?

-No, uh, you know, we well, you know, fuel has been one thing that's been killing us, but uh I look at the taxes on the uh pumps here on uh when we fill up the trucks, and uh, you know, that's been killing us, so I don't I don't see that happening.
+No, you know, well, you know, fuel has been one thing that's been killing us, but I look at the taxes on the pumps here when we fill up the trucks, and that's been killing us.

 And you just said that wouldn't help you.